ccswbs/UoGd7-Training/taxonomies.md

 **Term = Workshops**

 Our platform uses a *controlled vocabulary*, in which only Site Managers can assign terms to vocabularies.
-Site Managers must add the terms in advance.

 ## Taxonomy Principles
 * Each vocabulary consists of a set of terms associated with a particular feature.
 * Each vocabulary can contain an unlimited number of terms.
-* *Keywords* are a type of "tagging" vocabulary shared amongst all that can be used as a general keyword filter.
+* *Keywords* are a type of "tagging" vocabulary shared amongst all content types.

 ## Working With Taxonomies
 Vocabularies are managed on the Taxonomy page.